Merrill Lynch:

 Battles Over Wall Street Ethics

-In the true spirit of David and Goliath, financial consultant Keith Schooley takes on his former employer in a stand to expose internal wrongdoing and cover-ups.
-In Merrill Lynch: The Cost Could Be Fatal - My War Against Wall Street's Giant, Schooley's initial excitement for a new career in finance with Merrill Lynch is clear.
+In an explosive account, Keith Schooley takes on his former employer in a stand to expose internal wrongdoing and cover-ups.
+In Merrill Lynch: The Cost Could Be Fatal – My War Against Wall Street’s Giant, Schooley’s initial excitement for a new career in finance with Merrill Lynch is clear.

 His enthusiasm is soon overshadowed by blatant wrongdoing in this powerhouse financial firm.
 In a daring move, Schooley decides he cannot look the other way and writes a lengthy memo to company management.
 Confident things will be put right, Schooley is shocked at Merrill Lynch's ensuing attempts to keep him quiet.
 His eventual dismissal and threat of a lawsuit by his boss are followed by further steps to keep him down.